SportsHockeyCyclones

 Posted

-The news comes after what the players' association called "ongoing unfair labor practices" by the ECHL as the two sides participate in collective bargaining agreement discussions.
+The news of a potential strike was first announced on Dec.
+22, after what the players' association called "ongoing unfair labor practices" by the ECHL as the two sides participate in collective bargaining agreement discussions.

 Specifically, PHPA Executive Director Brian Ramsay said the league has participated in "unlawful and coercive conduct" throughout talks, including contacting players directly with proposals.
 Those moves, the players' association said, prompted them to file an unfair labor practice charge with the National Labor Relations Board.